Back To Top

 So, is the ghd Unplugged worth it?
 If I had to sum up this styler in a word, it’d be “handy”.
 It’s nice to have the convenience of ghd’s results in an ultra-light and portable tool, and these are certainly some of the best hair straighteners for travel.

-Yes, there are models that are equipped with more battery power, but as a beauty editor who has tried most of the models on the market, I can say that it’s one of the most (if not the most) portable without compromising on that all-important smooth finish.
-To conclude my ghd Unplugged review: if you have the means and want something lightweight that's ideal for on-the-go use, this is a good choice.
+With a price tag of almost £300, the convenience of having cordless functionality is an expensive investment.
+And, yes, there are models that are equipped with more battery power, but as a beauty editor who has tried most of the models on the market, I can say that it’s one of the most (if not the most) portable that doesn't compromise that all-important smooth finish.
+To conclude my ghd Unplugged review: if you have the means and want something lightweight that's ideal for on-the-go use as a "refresher" tool, this is still a good choice.

 FAQ